heroku/hk/README.md

 Fast Heroku client.

+## Notice

+It doesn't work yet, and doesn't implement all of the described commands.

 ### Overview

 hk is a command line client to the Heroku runtime platform designed to be as fast as possible.